 Update: now with added footnotes.

 Debates around the “sharing economy” have been driven by personal stories and broad claims.
-In contrast, this is a fairly dense step-by-step look at the internet reputation systems on which the sharing economy claims are based, with some predictions about the neoliberal future of the sharing economy.
+In contrast, this is a dense and not-easy-to-read step-by-step look at the internet reputation systems on which the sharing economy claims are based, with some predictions about the neoliberal future of the sharing economy.
 References, statistics, and, yes, some personal stories are relegated to footnotes.
 If you’re really interested you can download a PDF.

 Internet reputation systems let individuals rate other individuals over the internet and provide recommendations based on those ratings.
 A new class of enterprise claims to use internet reputation systems to enable sharing of personal goods and services at unprecedented scale.
 Its rise has been announced by both Forbes, and by The Economist, according to which accommodation rental service Airbnb…